spring-projects/spring-integration-extensions/spring-integration-xquery/README.md

 * *o.s.i.xquery.core.SaxonXQueryExecutorTests*
 * *o.s.i.xquery.core.SednaXQueryExecutorTests*

-Each of these sub-classes instantiates the *XQueryExecutor* with the corresponding implementations of the *javax.xml.xquery.[XQDataSource][]* interface.
+Each of these sub-classes instantiates the *XQueryExecutor* with the corresponding implementations of the *javax.xml.xquery.XQDataSource* interface.
 The *XQueryExecutor* provides a setter for specifying the [XQDataSource][] to use.
 If not explicitly specified, it will default to use *Saxon*, if available on the classpath.

 The XQuery Executor is tested using Saxon and Sedna.
 Furthermore, we provide the [Spring Integration XQuery Samples][] that additionally also cover *BaseX*. *BaseX* is not included in the actual Spring Integration module, as it conflicts with the *Saxon* jars.
 Both, the *Sedna* and the *BaseX* XML database need to be started and the datasource needs to connect to them.
 This is even true, if the XML being queried is not present in the database (as we typically provide it with the payload of the Spring Integration *Message*).